MN 152** The Development of the Faculties – Indriyabhāvanāsutta

 2.10

-For a blind person sees no sight with the eye and a deaf person hears no sound with the ear.”
+For a blind person does not see forms with the eye, and a deaf person does not hear sounds with the ear.”

 Andho hi, uttara, cakkhunā rūpaṁ na passati, badhiro sotena saddaṁ na suṇātī”ti.